subsquid/docs/docs/tutorials/create-a-simple-squid.md

 We will ultimately end up replacing the code in this file almost entirely, leaving only a few useful pieces.
 However, we are going to take a step-by-step approach, showing where essential changes have to be made.
 The final result will be visible at the end of this section.

 First, in order to be able to use them in our code, we need to import the generated Entity model classes.
-Then, we will need the type definitions of Crust events, so that they can be used to wrap them.
-Let's replace previous models and the types imported at the top of our file with these two lines:
+Then, we will need the type definitions of Crust events, so that they can be used as wrappers.

+Let's replace the previous models and the types imported at the top of our file with these two lines:

 ```typescript
 import  {Account, WorkReport, JoinGroup, StorageOrder} from './model/generated'
 import { MarketFileSuccessEvent, SworkJoinGroupSuccessEvent, SworkWorksReportSuccessEvent } from './types/events'
 ```

-Next, we need to customize the processor by setting the correct Squid Archive as a Data Source and specifying the Events we would like to index.
+Next, we need to customize the processor by setting the correct Archive as a Data Source and by specifying the Events we would like to index.
 This is done by applying the necessary changes to the first few lines of code after the imports.

 Ultimately, it should look like this:

 ```typescript
 const processor = new SubstrateBatchProcessor()